 Mountain Temple of the Lenok Buddha

 A dragon flares from under his temple roof.
 Hand-carved hardwoods painted copper-green, pink, and blue crowd the gables beneath upswept monastic eves trailing down into columns and scrolls of Korean characters.
 We peek past tri-fold shutter doors to a gleaming golden Buddha statue solemnly presiding over the temple.
-I close my eyes to whisper words only anglers understand.
+I close my eyes to whisper words only anglers and romantics understand.

 The January sun is setting, and we’re shivering.
 Back across the marble bridge and down an icy path through the steep, densely wooded mountainsides, past the car-sized prayer bell with its battering-ram ringer, through a column of barracks lined with portly ceramic casks fermenting kimchi, down to the pond along a slushy creek.
 An interpretive sign with an admirable effort at English explains: this is the southernmost habitat of the Brachymystax lenok, or sharp-snouted lenok, one of four species of its genus within the family Salmonidae—a revered native species.
 They can survive only in cold, clean water and thus live mostly in headwater streams in deep valleys, we read.